-->

 88% of our graduates so far are BIPOC, 21% have a disability, 21% are parents, 10% identify outside the gender binary, and 1% are veterans.
 Our cohorts have had between 8 and 18 participants so far, and income increase is usually 3-5x.
 The participant-to-technical-program-staff-member ratio has historically been between 5:1 and 9:1.
 We appreciate an average of 98 hours of volunteer support per participant.

-Tuition for the 2024 H2 cohort is $18,000.
+Tuition for the 2025 H1 cohort is $18,000.
 The total cost has been subsidized to lower the price to an amount that is less expensive than other programs at a cost of $1,000 per week (from Hackbright at $1,075/week to General Assembly at $2,183/week).
 Tuition paid upfront receives a 15% overall discount.
 For example, the full $18,000 cost of tuition when paid upfront with the 15% discount comes out to $15,300.

 If you will not have $18,000 beyond 10 months of living costs, you are eligible to apply for a partial or full scholarship.
 If you will not be able to cover tuition or 10 months of living costs, you are eligible to apply for a tuition scholarship as well as a monthly stipend.
 Only those determined to be in need of full scholarships will be considered for monthly stipends.
+At present, 90-95% of past applicants would have been eligible for the needs-based, sliding-scale tuition and stipend scholarships with today’s model.

 For participants with ADHD, we can provide accommodations and resources.
 We encourage open communication around what works best for you.